cartheur/ideal/README.md

 $τ_t$ specifies a geometrical transformation that approximately represents the agent's movement in space resulting from the enaction of $e_t$.
 In a two-dimensional environment, $τ_t = (θ_t, ρ_t)$ with $θ_t ∈ ℝ$ being the angle of rotation of the environment relative to the agent, and $ρ_t ∈ ℝ^2$ the two dimensional vector of translation of the environment relative to the agent.

 The intuition for σt is that the agent has sensory information available to it that helps it situate an interaction in space.
-For example, humans are known to use eye convergence, kinesthetic information, and interaural time delay (among other forms of sensory information) to infer the spatial origin of their visual, tactile, and auditory experiences.
+For example, humans are known to use eye convergence, kinesthetic information, and interaural time delay -- among other forms of sensory information -- to infer the spatial origin of their visual, tactile, and auditory experiences.

-The intuition for τt is that the agent has sensory information available that helps it keep track of its own displacements in space.
+The intuition for $τ_t$ is that the agent has sensory information available that helps it keep track of its own displacements in space.
 Humans are known to use vestibular and optic flow information to realize such tracking.

-In videos 6.1 and 6.2, these sensors were simulated by a function that directly passed σt and τt from the environment to the agent.
+In Videos 6.1 and 6.2 these sensors were simulated by a function that directly passed $σ_t$ and $τ_t$ from the environment to the agent.

 In automata, $σ_t$ and $τ_t$ can be derived from spatial sensors such as telemeters and accelerometers.
 The automaton, however, would need to calibrate its spatial sensors to generate $σ_t$ and $τ_t$ with enough precision.
 If the spatial sensors cannot be satisfactorily calibrated, then the agent's spatial memory would need to implement more complex geometrical operations than simple affine transformations.
 We still need to investigate how an automaton can autonomously calibrate its spatial sensors, or how spatial memory can implement more complex geometrical operations to deal with uncalibrated sensors.

 Notably, the policy coupling in Figure 6.4 also opens the way to including more information in the _Intention_ data structure.
 This data structure could include more than one intended interaction on each interaction cycle, allowing the robot to control different body parts simultaneously.
 For example, a two-wheel robot could control each of its wheels separately, by sending an intended interaction associated with each wheel.
 This would allow generating more sophisticated behaviors than in the experiment of Video 5.3, in which the _move forward_ and _turn_ interactions controlled the two wheels simultaneously in a predefined manner.

 The _Intention_ data structure could also include spatial information allowing the agent to specify the position in which it intends to enact an interaction.
 This position would correspond to an _intended_ $σ_t$, identical to the _obtained_ $σ_t$ in the _Obtention_ data structure.
-For example, we imagine a different implementation of the experiment in Video 6.1, in which the agent could choose where it intends to enact the touching interaction by specifying its intended position (e.g., [1,0]: (front), [0,1]: (left), etc.).
+For example, we imagine a different implementation of the experiment in Video 6.1, in which the agent could choose where it intends to enact the touching interaction by specifying its intended position, e.g., [1,0]: (front), [0,1]: (left),...etc.

 ## 6.5: Implementation

 Section 6 does not propose any programming activities.
 The principles in Section 6 can be implement in many different ways.
 It is being contemplated these different possibilities as no stable solution has presented itself.

-We, nonetheless, can offer the code that we used to record the demonstrations in §6.3:
+Nonetheless, some notions are offered in §6.3:

-1. Video 6.1 was recorded using revision 186 of the Vacuum Environment Project, and revision 261 of the Ernest Agent Project.
+1. Video 6.1 using revision 186 of the Vacuum Environment Project, and revision 261 of the Ernest Agent Project.

-2. Video 6.2 was recorded using revision 165 of the Vacuum Environment Project, and revision 225 of the Ernest Agent Project.
+2. Video 6.2 using revision 165 of the Vacuum Environment Project, and revision 225 of the Ernest Agent Project.

-We refer you to §5.8 for recommendations on how to use this code.
-You can also follow our blog for other versions and demonstrations, and to get updates on our work.
-See also our publications presented in §6.6 for a description of our latest implementation, and a discussion on the issues that remain to be addressed.

-We hope that you now have the necessary background to continue on your own.
+Refer to §5.8 for recommendations on how to use this code.
+It is sinerely hoped that you now have the necessary background to continue on your own.
 From this point, any programming work you may do would constitute the original exploration of unknown territory and an innovative contribution to research. :-)

 ## 6.6: Selected readings on cognitive architectures

-The article that reports our current implementation of the Enactive Cognitive Architecture (ECA), similar to that used in the demonstrations in §6.3:
+An article on a recent implementation of the Enactive Cognitive Architecture (ECA), similar to that used in the demonstrations in §6.3:

 * Georgeon, Marshall, and Manzotti (2013).
 ECA: An enactivist cognitive architecture based on sensorimotor modeling.
 Biologically Inspired Cognitive Architectures, 6:46-57.